KanyeCoin/KanyeCoin/README.md

-Luckycoin - a fork of Litecoin version with random bonus blocks.
+Dogecoin - a fork of Litecoin version with random bonus blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

    - 1 min block target
    - Difficulty retargets every 4 hrs with accelerated diff adjustment in the beginning